 The National Certification Commission for Addiction Professionals (NCC AP), under the auspices of NAADAC, the Association for Addiction Professionals, operates as an independent body for all matters involving the Association’s substance use disorders counselor certification and endorsement opportunities at the national and international level.

-- Develops and keeps current national standards of requisite knowledge in substance use disorder counseling;
+- Develops and keeps current national and international standards of requisite knowledge in substance use disorder counseling;

-- Provides evaluation mechanisms for measuring and monitoring the level of knowledge required for national credentialing;
+- Provides evaluation mechanisms for measuring and monitoring the level of knowledge required for national and international credentialing;

-- Provides formal recognition to those individuals who meet the national standards; and
+- Provides formal recognition to those individuals who meet the national and international standards; and

-- Establishes appropriate policies for acquiring and maintaining the national credentials.
+- Establishes appropriate policies for acquiring and maintaining the national and international credentials.